quoctuan0405/quizlet-clone-client/README.md

 ## Why I made this project

-Many use [Quizlet](https://quizlet.com) not just to memorize terms but also to learn by heart an entire question bank.
+Many use [Quizlet](https://quizlet.com) not just to memorize terms but also to learn by heart an entire question bank (multiple choice questions type).
 This project add one feature that [Quizlet](https://quizlet.com) not currently have: the creator can add multiple options for each of their terms for learner to choose in learning mode.

 ## How I worked on this project